orlandoperflo/alethra/blog/content/founders-vision.md

 This is not a startup chasing hype.
 This is a family that lived the problem, named it, solved it, and built the technology to end it permanently.

-We’ve spent months architecting this system—hardware, AI, sensors, verification logic, enterprise frameworks, and a global model built to scale across every sector.
+We’ve spent years architecting this system—hardware, AI, sensors, verification logic, enterprise frameworks, and a global model built to scale across every sector.
 ALETHRA isn’t just launching; it’s defining a new global standard of trust and truth.

 ### __Our mission is bold and non-negotiable:__